Incoming First Year, Transfer, and Re-admitted Undergraduate Students

 Students are not required to have any vaccinations that are medically contraindicated.
 To apply for a medical exemption, the student must provide Student Health Services with a letter from their healthcare provider with the information:

 - the name of the vaccine that is medically contraindicated,

 - the specific period of time that the vaccine is medically contraindicated,

 - the reason(s) for the medical contraindication based upon valid medical reasons as enumerated by the United States Department of Health and Human Services, Advisory Committee on Immunization Practices (ACIP).
 For current ACIP immunization schedules and recommendations, including contraindications, click HERE.

-Applications for medical exemptions from certain vaccinations are reviewed by the director of Student Health Services and the student will be notified of the decision by TCNJ email.
+Applications for medical exemptions are reviewed by the director of Student Health Services and the student will be notified of her decision via TCNJ email.
 If approved, the student will be exempted from the specific immunization permanently (in the case of a permanent medical condition) or temporarily until such time that the student’s medical condition permits vaccination.

 The College of New Jersey may temporarily exclude a student with a medical exemption from vaccination from classes and from participating in college-sponsored activities during a vaccine-preventable disease outbreak or threatened outbreak.
 The decision to exclude a student with a medical exemption will be made by the College in consultation with the New Jersey Commissioner of Health.

 Please direct requests for accommodation for a physical or mental disability to Disability Support Services.
-See their website at http://differingabilities.pages.tcnj.edu/ for information.
+See the DSS website for information at http://differingabilities.pages.tcnj.edu/ .